-Similar in shape to the Apollo spacecraft, Orion is supposed to carry up to six astronauts to destinations such as a captured asteroid or within reach of Mars.
-But this will be an upgrade to Apollo, with the newer, and much larger, spacecraft sporting electronics decades more advanced than what astronauts used to fly to the moon.
+Similar in shape to the Apollo spacecraft, Orion is designed to carry up to six astronauts to destinations such as the moon or Mars.
+Orion is a significant upgrade from Apollo — the spacecraft is newer and much larger than Apollo, and sports electronics decades more advanced than what Apollo's astronauts used to fly to the moon.

 Lockheed Martin is the prime contractor for the spacecraft.
-The company began work on the spacecraft in 2004 during a competition for the contract, which was valued at up to $8.15 billion upon award in August 2006.
+The company began work on the spacecraft in 2004 during a competition for the contract, which was valued at up to $8.15 billion when Lockheed Martin won it in August 2006.

-Orion, however, was originally built for NASA's Constellation program that was intended to bring humans to the moon and to Mars.
-That program was canceled in 2010 after President Barack Obama said that NASA should adopt a more "flexible destination" approach to space exploration.
+Orion was originally built for NASA's Constellation program that was intended to bring humans to the International Space Station, the moon and, ultimately, Mars.
+The program was canceled in 2010 after President Barack Obama's administration requested that NASA focus on other goals.

-NASA had already spent $5 billion on developing Orion at that point, and Lockheed had been working on the spacecraft for about six years (including the competition.)
-In early 2011, however, NASA hinted that the Orion spacecraft could be "repurposed."
-The agency followed that up in May with a plan for the Multi-Purpose Crew Vehicle — one that was reasonably close to the predecessor Orion spacecraft design, but could still be used for the new mandate.
+At that point, NASA had already spent $5 billion on developing Orion and Lockheed had been working on the spacecraft for about six years.
+In early 2011, NASA hinted that the Orion spacecraft could be repurposed for their new directive.
+The agency followed up with a plan for the Multi-Purpose Crew Vehicle — one that was relatively close to the previous Orion spacecraft design, but instead could be used for the new mandate.

 "We made this choice based on the progress that's been made to date," Doug Cooke, associate administrator for NASA's Exploration Systems Mission Directorate in Washington, D.C., said to reporters on May 24, 2011.
-"It made the most sense to stick with it (the Orion design)."
+"It made the most sense to stick with [the Orion design]."
 [The Orion Capsule: NASA's Next Spaceship (Photos)]

-The gumdrop-shaped capsule and the service module together are about 26 feet (8 meters) long with a diameter of 16.5 feet (5 m).
-The spacecraft's habitable volume is just 316 cubic feet (8.95 cubic meters), which is about 1.5 times larger than the Apollo spacecraft.
+The Orion spacecraft consists of a gumdrop-shaped capsule and service module, which together are about 26 feet (8 meters) long with a diameter of 16.5 feet (5 m).
+The spacecraft's habitable volume is 316 cubic feet (8.95 cubic meters), which is about 1.5 times larger than the Apollo spacecraft.

-Orion's crew module is just one of five components of the spacecraft.
-Orion also contains a launch abort system to pull astronauts away from the spacecraft with escape rockets should something go wrong during launch.
+Orion's crew module is just one of several components of the spacecraft.
+Orion also contains a launch- abort system to pull astronauts away from the spacecraft with escape rockets should something go wrong during launch.